-Interestingly, the residual features have a very strong colour signature.
+The residual features have a very strong colour signature.
 This indicates that an SED analysis of the residual features with \textsc{ProSpect} will already be possible with existing \textsc{ProFuse} outputs, allowing the stellar populations of features such as bars and spiral arms to be studied.
+For regular structures such as bars, it may be possible to include this as extra modelled structures in \textsc{ProFuse} itself, although care would need to be taken that there is sufficient quality in the imaging to constrain these extra free parameters.
 While it is beyond the scope of this work to conduct such an analysis, we feel it is a natural future extension.
 Additional samples of galaxies are presented in the same manner in Appendix \ref{appendix:FittingOutputs}, to demonstrate some of the interesting galaxy phenomena that are identifiable from this modelling method.